 On the other hand, zero-based budgeting assigns every single dollar a specific job.
 For example, if your monthly income is $3,000, you might allocate $1,200 for rent, $600 for childcare, $300 for groceries, and so on, until your budget “zeroes out.”
 This method requires more effort but offers detailed control.

 Personally, I tried both methods during my first year living independently.
 While the 50/30/20 rule gave me a sense of balance, I eventually switched to zero-based budgeting because it helped me track every expense and build savings faster.
-A friend of mine, also single, stuck with 50/30/20 and loves the simplicity.
+A friend of mine, also single, is stuck with 50/30/20 and loves the simplicity.

 There’s no one-size-fits-all approach.
 Test both methods for at least a month each to determine which one best fits your goals, habits, and income.
 What matters most is consistency and finding a system you’ll stick with.